SQream/sqream_docs/sqream_studio/index.rst

 .. _sqream_studio_:

 ********************************
-SQream Acceleration Studio 5.7.0
+SQreamDB Acceleration Studio
 ********************************

-The SQreamDB Acceleration Studio 5.7.0 is a web-based client for use with SQreamDB.
+The SQreamDB Acceleration Studio 5.8.0 is a web-based client for use with SQreamDB.
 Studio provides users with all functionality available from the command line in an intuitive and easy-to-use format.
 This includes running statements, managing roles and permissions, and managing SQreamDB clusters.

 .. toctree::
    :maxdepth: 1